Nazza01/42valgrind/README.md

 1. Refer to the included makefile in this directory which copies over your code into the docker container and does all the work for you (mostly!)

-2. Add the rule `v` inside your makefile as per the Makefile included inside this repository You may also need to add a few variables as the valgrind rule will need it. (see the Variable explanation for the rules that are needed)
+2. Add the rule `v` inside your makefile as per the Makefile included inside this repository You may also need to add a few variables as the valgrind rule will need it. (see the Variable explanation for the variables that are needed)

 Prequisites: Make sure you have docker installed!